-In preparation for 2023, the Houston Zoo is pulling all the stops for its remarkable upcoming ‘Galápagos Islands’ exhibit.
-In addition to a cutting-edge immersive experience, the zoo also plans to bring a colony of Humboldt Penguins.
+The Houston Zoo has pulled out all the stops for its remarkable new ‘Galápagos Islands’ exhibit.
+Its cutting-edge immersive experience that which features a colony of Humboldt Penguins has finally opened!
 [Featured image: @houstonzoo]

-As a part of its Keeping Our World Wild Centennial Capital campaign plan, the Houston Zoo’s six-year, multi-phase project will comprise of 2.5 aces of new public spaces, amenities, and expositions that include its transformative Galápagos Islands exhibit.
+As a part of its Keeping Our World Wild Centennial Capital campaign plan, the Houston Zoo’s six-year, multi-phase project comprises of 2.5 aces of new public spaces, amenities, and expositions that include its transformative Galápagos Islands exhibit.

-The first-of-its-kind $70 million exhibit is set to illustrate the rich environmental landscape as well as the diversity of endemic species found on the Galápagos Islands.
+The first-of-its-kind $70 million exhibit illustrates the rich environmental landscape as well as the diversity of endemic species found on the Galápagos Islands.

-New features are set to include an underwater tunnel, molten lava tubes, a viewing pond, sea cave, and a new 190,000-gallon aquarium, and ocean gallery with residents that aren’t limited to sharks, rays, giant sea turtles, giant tortoises, blue iguanas and more.
+New features include an underwater tunnel, molten lava tubes, a viewing pond, sea cave, and a new 190,000-gallon aquarium, and ocean gallery with residents that aren’t limited to sharks, rays, giant sea turtles, giant tortoises, blue iguanas and more.

-Notably, the zoo is welcoming penguins to its residency for the first time, Humboldt Penguins, that is.
-In part with the Association of Zoos and Aquariums Species Survival Plan (SSP), 10 – 15 Humboldt Penguins will be housed in a climate-controlled environment protected from potentially infectious mosquitos.
+Notably, the zoo has welcomed penguins to its residency for the first time, Humboldt Penguins, that is.
+In part with the Association of Zoos and Aquariums Species Survival Plan (SSP), 10 – 15 Humboldt Penguins are housed in a climate-controlled environment protected from potentially infectious mosquitos.
 Word of note, Humboldt Penguins are native Chile and Peru where temperatures are comparable the Houston summer heat.

-The upcoming transformations and exhibits are part of the Zoo’s conservation efforts and education of threats facing Galápagos Islands and oceanic wildlife.
+The transformations and exhibits that debuted on April 7 are part of the Zoo’s conservation efforts and education of threats facing Galápagos Islands and oceanic wildlife.